-Marketing your property?
-Make sure you consider these tips
+Marketing your rental property?
+Make sure you consider these tips.

 If you let or are considering letting a property, make sure you have considered these useful tips when it comes to marketing.
 Time is of the essence, so establishing when you can advertise is key to making sure you reach potential tenants as quickly as possible.

 To give your property the wow factor, these simple steps may help your property stand out from the competition.

 Photography: A picture can speak a thousand words

 Some people are more creative than others when it comes to photography.
 Remember, first impressions do matter; and if certain characteristics are worth showing, make sure they’re included.

 Low light is usually better for portrait photography but when it comes to a property, showing sunlight streaming in can make it more attractive.
 This goes for the main feature image of the property; a sunny day makes a huge difference.

 Always tidy up and remove anything that a potential tenant might dwell upon.